saltukalakus/idiomatic-rust-snippets/src/algorithms/searching/depth-first.md

 4. **Visit Node**: The current node is added to the visited vector.
 5. **Recursive Call**: The function recursively visits all the neighbors of the current node.
 6. **Main Function**: The `main` function initializes the graph, creates a vector to track visited nodes, and calls the `dfs` function starting from node 2.
 Finally, it prints the visited nodes.

-This example demonstrates a basic implementation of the DFS algorithm in Rust.
-You can modify the graph and the starting node to see how the traversal changes.